gbultman2/udacity-DataWarehouse/README.md

 # Potential Improvements

 1. Make the user table a slowly changing dimension with effective dates to establish when a user converts to a paid level.
+2. If I had access to the song play folder on a regular basis, I would combine songplay information into a single json by day and put it into another folder.
+The current process of having a single line json is way too slow.
+3. I would fix the encoding on the source data so that special characters are stored properly and in a consistent format.